Photo: Jenn Mazza

 “Milwaukee Ballet II helped me discover my own independence as a dancer.”
 Rachel Malehorn, Milwaukee Ballet

 The Milwaukee Ballet II program has many facets to it – beyond the continuation of ballet training to prepare young dancers for professional careers and education and outreach work throughout the city, performance opportunities are a major focus.
-Members of Milwaukee Ballet II will perform with the company in Dracula, The Nutcracker and Peter Pan this season.
+Members of Milwaukee Ballet II will perform with the company in Dracula, The Nutcracker and ALICE (in wonderland) this season.
 Milwaukee Ballet II dancers perform in their own studio performances three times a year, with the Academy in the fall Assemblé show, in the Classical to Contemporary production in the spring and their Graduation Celebration at the end of the season.
 These performances include an array of repertoire and solo work.
 Milwaukee Ballet II dancers tour throughout the community performing on average six times a year at small venues and sometimes out-of-state.
 There is a four week Ballet-in-a-Box tour to local schools, retirement communities and libraries each season.
-Milwaukee Ballet II boys perform with the Milwaukee Ballet Academy in the Holiday Arts Festival and all Milwaukee Ballet II dancers perform at the Nutcracker Tea, the Milwaukee Ballet Ball and sometimes in the Milwaukee Ballet School spring showcase.
+Milwaukee Ballet II boys perform with the Milwaukee Ballet Academy in the Holiday Arts Festival and all Milwaukee Ballet II dancers perform at The Nutcracker Tea, the Milwaukee Ballet Ball and sometimes in the Milwaukee Ballet School & Academy spring showcase.

-Being in Milwaukee Ballet II also offers dancers a chance at many local, national and even international guesting opportunities.
+Being in Milwaukee Ballet II also offers dancers a chance at many local, national, and even international guesting opportunities.
 Dancers in the past few seasons have guested with dance schools in Wisconsin, Texas and Illinois and Milwaukee Ballet II dancers have represented the Company at the Gala de Danza in Cancún, Mexico three times.

 Milwaukee Ballet II dancers receive a small stipend, are protected with workers comp and receive an allotment of technique and pointe shoes throughout the season.